joonho3020/joonho3020.github.io/content/articles/xls-article.md

 ## XLS Considered Harmful

 Google's ASIC teams look impressive from the outside thanks to their mobile SoCs and TPUs.
-Separately, Google has an internal HLS tool called XLS, which is also open-sourced.
+Separately, Google has an internal HLS tool called [XLS](https://github.com/google/xls), which happens to be open-sourced.
 This post gives a brief overview of what XLS is, the upsides, and its downsides.

 ## What is XLS?

-XLS is Google’s in-house open-source HLS tool.
+XLS is Google's (now used by OpenAI as well) in-house open-source HLS tool.
 The developers call it "mid-level synthesis", but it is more accurately described as a transactional-level HLS.
 The language consists of three main components: functions, processes, and channels.